Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

     getting it to collaborate with the resource manager as it is installed on LUMI.
 -   The Intel-based toolchains have their problems also.
 At the moment, the Intel compilers with the AMD CPUs are a problematic cocktail.
-There have recently been performance and correctness problems with the MKL math library and also failures some versions of Intel MPI, and you need to be careful selecting compiler options and not use `-xHost` or the Intel compiler will simply optimize for a two decades old CPU.
+There have recently been performance and correctness problems with the MKL math library and also failures with some versions of Intel MPI, and you need to be careful selecting compiler options and not use `-xHost` or the Intel compiler will simply optimize for a two decades old CPU.